Professional bodies

 Most professional bodies will provide a range of different membership categories, with the level of training and experience possessed determining which category the member slots into (e.g. Student Member, Associate Member, Member, Accredited Member).

 The therapists on our website who belong to a professional body will make this clear on their profile page.
-For further information about some of the key professional bodies within the complementary and alternative therapy industry, please see the list below.
+For further information about the professional bodies, be sure to speak to the therapist to learn more.
+Below we have some examples of holistic therapy professional bodies.

-Whilst we endeavour to keep this information up to date, details about registration are subject to change, so please always visit the professional organisation website for full and current details.
+Whilst we endeavour to keep this information up to date, details about registration are subject to change, so please always visit the professional organisation's website for full and current details.

 Aromatherapy